-- 2. Unless otherwise ordered by the Park Board, all standing committees shall consist of a minimum of three (3) Park Board members, except the Urban Forestry Tree Committee which shall consist of two (2) Park Board members and three (3) citizens pursuant to Spokane Municipal Code (SMC 04.28.030). - 3.
-A simple majority of the committee shall constitute a quorum for conducting business for a Park Board standing committee, with the exception of Urban Forestry Tree Committee which requires two of the simple majority to be Park Board members.
+- 1. The standing committees of the Park Board shall be: - Urban Forestry Tree - Land - Recreation - Riverfront Park - Golf - Finance - Development and Volunteer - Unless otherwise ordered by the Park Board, all standing committees shall consist of a minimum of three (3) Park Board members, except the Urban Forestry Tree Committee which shall consist of two (2) Park Board members and three (3) citizens pursuant to Spokane Municipal Code (SMC 04.28.030). - 3.
+A simple majority of the committee shall constitute a quorum for conducting business for a Park Board standing committee.
 In case there is no quorum present on a day set for a regular, continued or special meeting, the committee members present may adjourn until a quorum is obtained or may adjourn said meeting specifying the time and place to which the meeting matter will be continued. - 4.
-If a Park Board member plans to attend a committee meeting as a guest, they must notify the Parks Director, or designated staff, no less than 48-hours prior to the committee meeting. - The Board may reclassify, add to, or change the number of standing committees by adopting changes to the Park Board Bylaws. - 6.
-The Board President may appoint ad hoc committees for specific purposes and length of time.

-- 7. Committees should be transmitted a notice of tentative business 48 hours prior to the time of said Committee meeting. - 8.
+If a Park Board member plans to attend a committee meeting as a guest, they must notify the Parks Director, or designated staff, no less than 48-hours prior to the committee meeting. - 5.
+The Board may reclassify, add to, or change the number of standing committees by adopting changes to the Park Board Bylaws. - 6.
+The Board President may appoint ad hoc committees for specific purposes and length of time. - 7.
+Committees should be transmitted a notice of tentative business 48 hours prior to the time of said Committee meeting. - 8.
 The agenda of a regular meeting may contain business not on the advance notice, consistent with the Open Public Meetings Act (RCW Ch.
 42.30).
 Special meetings may only contain matters noted in the final agenda notice consistent with the Open Public Meetings Act (RCW Ch.
 42.30). - 9.
 Upon agreement of the majority of the committee members present, any matter listed on the advance notice for a regular committee meeting may be submitted for a vote by that committee, whether or not designated as an action item on the advance notice.

-Section 17.
-Duties of Committees.
+Section 17 Duties of Committees.